-The Family Self Sufficiency (FSS) program is available to all conventional, scattered sites and Section 8 subsidized housing residents.
+The Family Self Sufficiency (FSS) Program is available to all conventional, scattered sites and Section 8 subsidized housing residents.
 FSS is an education and employment program leading to financial independence.
 The City of Phoenix is part of the Valley FSS Program Coordinating Committee which includes other Housing Authorities, and agencies that provide TANF assistance and Workforce Investment Act agencies.
 In June 2022, HUD issued a new rule for FSS programs and HSS.
 The Housing Department submitted the required new FSS Action Plan which received approval in October 2022.
-The new rules was fully implemented in November 2022 and allows for up to 350 public housing and Section 8 participants.
-Overall, the FSS program has been very successful and in 2022 there were 25 residents who graduated from the program.
-Of those that graduated, five (5) purchased homes.
-Cumulative household incomes for program graduates increased from \$285,483 at enrollment to \$778,347 upon completion of the FSS program.
+The new rules were fully implemented in November 2022 and allows for up to 350 public housing and Section 8 participants.
+Overall, the FSS program has been very successful and in 2023 there were 21 residents who graduated from the program.
+Of those that graduated, three (3) purchased homes.
+Cumulative household incomes for program graduates increased from \$327,073 at enrollment to \$456,280 upon completion of the FSS program.

-The Housing Department and the Arizona Department of Child Safety (DCS) had a Memorandum of Understanding (MOU) in place for the Family Unification Program (FUP) since July 26, 2009.
-The original MOU provided 100 FUP vouchers of which, 10 are allocated to youth ages 18 - 21, who are aging out of the foster care system.
-Youth vouchers were limited youth to 18 months of assistance.
+The Housing Department and the Arizona Department of Child Safety (DCS) has had a Memorandum of Understanding (MOU) in place for the Family Unification Program (FUP) since July 26, 2009.
+The original MOU provided 100 FUP vouchers of which, 10 were allocated to youth ages 18 - 21, who are aging out of the foster care system.
+Youth vouchers were limited to 18 months of assistance.
 In 2016, the Housing Department, in partnership with DCS, received approval to participate in the Family Unification and Family Self Sufficiency (FSS) Demonstration Program, as defined in PIH Notice 2016-01.
 The demonstration program allows for youth ages 18-21 aging out of foster care, who meet the HUD established criteria, enroll in the FSS program, and sign a FSS Contract of Participation, to maintain the voucher housing assistance for an additional 42 months, with the possibility of an extension to 66 months, to complete training and degree programs.
 In July 2018, the Housing Department applied for an additional 100 FUP vouchers and was awarded 89 effective January 2019.
 The additional voucher program allows both FUP eligible families (those who lack adequate housing as the primary factor in the imminent placement of the family's child, or children, in out-of-home care, or in the delay of discharge of a child or children to the family from out of home care) and FUP eligible youth ages 18 - 24 who aged out of foster care system who qualify to obtain a Housing Choice Voucher.
-Families are eligible for an ongoing voucher and FUP youth are eligible for assistance for up to 18 months unless they enroll in the FSS Program as a part of the FSS Demonstration Program outlined above.
+Families are eligible for an ongoing voucher and FUP youth are eligible for assistance for up to 36 months unless they enroll in the FSS Program as a part of the FSS Demonstration Program outlined above.
 A new MOU was submitted with the grant application between the COP Housing, DCS, and Maricopa Association of Government's Continuum of Care (COC).
 A first amendment was signed extending the MOU until 2024.
+In 2024 the

-The current utilization of these vouchers is at 74%.
+MOU will be revised to include a second amendment extending the terms of the contract.
+The current utilization of these vouchers is at 86%.
 This appears to be due to the pandemic and a shortage of Section 8 landlords, many who have strict occupancy rules for lease up, HSS staff and Section 8 staff are working closely with DCS to increase the lease up rate.
+New rules implemented by the City of Phoenix Council for landlords has allowed more Section 8 recipients to find housing in the last year.